LinkedIn ad targeting is a surprisingly useful tool for studying the gender gap in tech giants. Especially in the absence of diversity reports.

 We also considered how the total male and female estimates compared to the total company estimates on LinkedIn.
 Of the 50 companies we looked at, male and female estimates represented an average of 82 percent of the total company estimates on LinkedIn.
 Meaning, LinkedIn could not determine the gender of an average of 18 percent of the company’s employees with LinkedIn profiles.

 Of the 50 tech companies in our study, Concur and SAS had the highest estimated percentage of female employees in their workforce.
-Concur was the only company to have equal male and female employees estimates, though LinkedIn was unable to identify a gender for 20 percent of the Concur employees with LinkedIn profiles.
+Concur was the only company to have equal male and female employee estimates, though LinkedIn was unable to identify a gender for 20 percent of the Concur employees with LinkedIn profiles.

 Women Still A Minority In Major Tech Companies